tt-isv-org/scc/article-intro/README.md

 * **Programmer** - responsible for developing the app or service that will run in the pod.
 * **Deployer** - responsible for creating the deployment manifest that will define how the pod will be deployed and run.
+* **OpenShift User** - a user account granted deployment permissions by the OpenShift administrator.
+* **OpenShift Service Account** - created to be associated with SCC capabilities.
-* **Administrator** - ensures the security of the platform by limiting priviledges.
+* **Administrator** - ensures the security of the OpenShift platform by granting access to protected resources only as needed.

 Administrators use **RBAC** resources to control user access.
 In our example, the administrator will grant the "deployer" the permission to deploy pods.
 We won't worry about permissions for the "programmer" since they don't typically need access to the cluster.

 If the application is a typical stateless workload, the "deployer" will generate a basic deployment manifest, and the pod will be deployed without any issues.

-But what if the application requires access to storage, networking services, or user management (SITE BETTER/CLEARER USE CASES)?
-This will require that the "deployer" request additional permissions or capabilities in the manifest.
-And how is it determined if the request is allowed?
+But what if the application requires access to protected resources such as local storage, networking services, or user/group identities **[SITE BETTER/CLEARER USE CASES]**?
+This will require that the "deployer" specifies in the manifest for the pod to request protected capabilities.
+Then how does the cluster decide whether or not to grant the pod the capabilities it requests?
 This is where SCCs come into play.

 SCCs are associated with users, groups, and/or service accounts, typically via RBAC roles.
 When a pod is deployed, the SCCs associated with the user or service account that owns the pod (typically the one used to deploy the pod) specify which protected resources the pod can access.
 If the SCCs allow all of the capabilities that the pod requests, the pod is allowed to start running; otherwise, starting the pod fails.